puppetlabs/puppet-docs/source/windows/running.markdown

 #### Configuring the Agent Service

 By default, the puppet agent service starts automatically at boot, runs every 30 minutes, and contacts the puppet master specified during installation.

+> **Note:** When puppet is running as a daemonized Windows service, the `listen = true` configuration directive or command line argument does not apply.
+Consequently, it is not possible to use the [deprecated puppet kick run mode][].
+Instead, consider using [Marionette Collective][].

 * To start, stop, or disable the service, use the Service Control Manager, which can be launched by choosing "Run..." from the Start menu and typing `Services.msc`.
 * You can also use the `sc.exe` command to manage the puppet agent service.
 To prevent the service from starting on boot: